Functions

 => "abc"

-When to use: fold-left is more common. fold-right matters when the operation is not associative and order matters (e.g., building nested structures).
+When to use: fold-left is more common. fold-right matters when the operation is not associative and order matters, such as when you build nested structures.

 #Quantifiers